By Adam L. Engel, Esq. | Estate & Probate Attorney | Shin Law Office

 Estate Planning Trust Guide for High-Net-Worth Families | Protect Wealth & Legacy

-High-net-worth families face unique challenges when planning their estates: minimizing estate taxes, protecting wealth from creditors, ensuring smooth wealth transfer, and preserving family legacy.
+High-net-worth families face unique challenges when planning their estates: minimizing estate taxes, protecting wealth from creditors, ensuring a smooth transfer of wealth, and preserving the family legacy.

-The right mix of trusts—an “estate architecture”—can help achieve these goals.
+The right mix of trusts and “estate architecture” can help achieve these goals.
 Below is a guide to the most important types of trusts to consider.

 Core Estate Planning Trusts